-Captain Albert Kautz delivered Farragut’s messages by passing through the crowd that was still enraged by the Federal presence.
-He was supported by 20 marines, city police, and the threat of naval bombardment.
-Meanwhile, the U.S.S.
+Captain Albert Kautz delivered Farragut’s messages by passing through the crowd that was still enraged by the presence of Federals in the city.
+He was supported by 20 Marines, city police, and the threat of naval bombardment.
+The U.S.S.
 Pensacola docked opposite Esplanade Street and a Federal detachment came ashore.
-They went to the nearby Mint undetected and raised the U.S. flag over it.
+They went undetected to the nearby Mint and raised the U.S. flag over it.

 Meanwhile, Monroe met with Kautz at City Hall.
 Backed by the city council, Monroe maintained that he had no authority to surrender and declared, “The city is yours by the power of brutal force and not by any choice or consent of its inhabitants.”
 He went on:

 “The city is without the means of defense, and is utterly destitute of the force and material that might enable it to resist an overpowering armament displayed in sight of it… To surrender such a place were an idle and unmeaning ceremony… As to hoisting any flag other than the flag of our own adoption and allegiance, let me say to you that the man lives not in our midst whose hand and heart would not be paralyzed at the mere thought of such an act; nor could I find in my entire constituency so wretched and desperate a renegade as would dare to profane with his hand the sacred emblem of our aspirations… Peace and order may be preserved without resort to measures which I could not at this moment prevent.
 Your occupying the city does not transfer allegiance from the government of their choice to one which they have deliberately repudiated, and they yield the obedience which the conqueror is entitled to extort from the conquered.”